apitestbase/apitestbase.github.io/_docs/en/maintenance.md

 ```
 database - where system database and a sample database are located.
 Both are H2 databases.
-    System database is used to store all test cases, environments, endpoints, etc. you create using API Test Base.
+    System database is used to store all test cases, environments, endpoints, etc. you create using ATB.
-    Sample database is for you to play with API Test Base basic features such as REST API testing or database testing.
+    Sample database is for you to play with ATB basic features such as REST API testing or database testing.
 An Article table is in it.

-logs - where API Test Base application runtime logs are located.
+logs - where ATB application runtime logs are located.

 lib - where you put external libraries when needed.

+electron - where the Electron app data and logs are located.
+Not applicable to ATB Docker container.
 ```

 It is recommended that you back up `<ATB_DATA_DIR>/database` folder regularly.
 Remember to exit the application before backing up.

 #### Changing Configurations
-To change configurations like port numbers, modify the `<ATB_DATA_DIR>/config.properties` file content, and restart API Test Base.
+To change configurations like port numbers, modify the `<ATB_DATA_DIR>/config.properties` file content, and restart ATB.

 #### Changing \<ATB_DATA_DIR\>
-To change `<ATB_DATA_DIR>` to a different location, just set an environment variable `ATB_DATA_DIR=/path/to/the/new/location` on your operating system, and restart API Test Base.
+To change `<ATB_DATA_DIR>` to a different location, set an environment variable `ATB_DATA_DIR=/path/to/the/new/location` on your operating system, and restart ATB.

-`Mac users`: to set environment variables for applications (launched from Spotlight, Dock, etc.), create a plist file under ~/Library/LaunchAgents folder, and restart the machine.
+`macOS users`: to set environment variables for applications (launched from Spotlight, Dock, etc.), create a plist file under ~/Library/LaunchAgents folder, and restart the machine.
 For example: io.apitestbase.plist

 ```
 <?xml version="1.0" encoding="UTF-8"?>